rehive/docs-portal/content/platform/usage/events.md

 The platform expects a `200 OK` HTTP response when webhooks are called.
 If a 200 response is not returned, the platform will retry the webhook up to 12 times with a gradually increasing delay between each retry.

-Every webhook inlcudes a body containing a JSON object.
+Every webhook includes a body containing a JSON object.

 ```json
 {